briannahebeler/Team-Profile-Generator/README.md

 ## Description

 A Node CLI that generates profiles for each member of a software engineering team.
-This command line application accepts user information to generate an HTML webpage that displays a team roster of summaries for each team member in order for the user to quick;y access emails and GitHub profiles for all team members.
+This application accepts user information to generate an HTML webpage that displays a team roster of summaries for each team member in order for the user to quickly access emails and GitHub profiles for all team members.

 ## Directions from class repo: